I guess from first settlement in "Port Mackay" in 1862 there has been an ongoing argument on the naming of Mackay.

 From an outsider (I was born and raised in Townsville and am yet to be here 50 years to qualify as a local) I have always known Mackay to be pronounced as Mac "eye".

 From speaking to many old timers there is a 50/50 split........some call it Mac "eye" and some call it Mac "A"....
-And no matter on which side of the fence they come from they insist that is what they have always know it to be called!!!.....
+And no matter on which side of the fence they come from they insist that is what they have always known it to be called!!!.....

 The argument now and again rears its head in the Daily Mercury and on local radio stations.